Empowering individuals to become the most successful version of themselves.

 Amanda's modalities stem from a person-centered, strength-based approach where she heavily focuses on client self-determination and autonomy.
 Through cultural humility, radical acceptance, and trauma-informed, anti-oppressive practice, she yearns to yield deep relationships and client growth.
 She practices using a restorative justice model and does not believe in weaknesses, but areas to grow.
 Through community, familial, peer and individual cooperation, she believes that an abundance of growth will unfold.

-Arlette Dominguez, MHC (school-based counseling) Arlette Dominguez joins the Rocky Point School District community as NSYC's Student Assistance Counselor at the Frank J. Carasiti Elementary School, working with children in grades K-2.
+Arlette Dominguez, LMHC (school-based counseling) Arlette Dominguez works as our Student Assistance Counselor at the Frank J. Carasiti Elementary School in the Rocky Point School District, working with children in grades K-2.

 Arlette graduated from Mercy College with a Master of Science degree in Mental Health Counseling and has extensive experience working in schools in different positions and capacities.
 She completed her internship requirements in a highly structured school-based day treatment setting that provided mental health and education services for children in grades K-4 whose behavioral and emotional problems severely interfered with school, home, and community environments.
 During her internship, Arlette worked in collaboration with families, teachers, and clinical staff to help support students.